 Reversing the bag reveals the story of one of our makers, Ramzi.
 Each bag comes with a unique Makers Unite lifejacket tag which can be clipped to the interior or exterior of the bag, letting you chose how you carry our story.

-RAMZI is made from recycled clothes waste yarn woven by Enschede Textielstad, here in The Netherlands.
-The straps, buckle, and tag are made from the lifejackets worn by refugees on their way to Europe – the same as in our ﬂagship collection.
-RAMZI comes with a unique Makers Unite lifejacket tag.
-The iconic tag can be clipped onto the interior and exterior of the bag.
+RAMZI is made from recycled clothes waste yarn woven in the Netherlands.
+The straps, clip, and tag are made from the lifejackets worn by refugees on their way to Europe – the same as in our ﬂagship collection.

 Ramzi was born in Palestine in 1971.
 After realising a passion for craftmanship & tailoring, he moved to Syria to pursue his aspirations.
 For over 20 years, he worked in a clothing factory there, specializing in clothing construction & patterning.
 After migrating to the Netherlands, Ramzi was seeking a job when he found Makers Unite.

 Ramzi quickly showed himself to not only be ﬁlled to the brim with industry expertise, but also our fastest tailor to date.
 After a year working with us, we connected him with a position at SuitSupply, an international fashion brand based here in Amsterdam.
 He now works at one of their stores, adjusting suits for their wealth of clients.